Tropic Thunder: Plot

-Meanwhile, in Los Angeles, Tugg's agent, Rick "Pecker" Peck, confronts Les over an unfulfilled term in Tugg's contract, which entitles him to a TiVo.
+Meanwhile in Los Angeles, Tugg's agent, Rick "Pecker" Peck, confronts Les over an unfulfilled term in Tugg's contract which entitles him to a TiVo.
 Flaming Dragon calls during the discussion and demands a ransom for Tugg, but Les instead delivers a profanity-laden death threat, believing them at first to be a rival talent agency.
-Les is uninterested in rescuing Tugg, instead delighting by the prospect of a large life insurance payout, if the actor dies.
-He attempts to bribe Peck with the promise of a Gulfstream V jet and "lots of money."
+Upon realizing his mistake, he decides to abandon Tugg to his death, eager to finally be rid of him and salivating at the prospect of a large life insurance payout.
+To keep Rick quiet, he gives him the lease to a Gulfstream V jet.

 Kirk, Alpa, Jeff, and Kevin discover Flaming Dragon's heroin factory.
-After witnessing Tugg being tortured, they plan a rescue attempt, which is based upon the planned film's script.
-Kirk impersonates a farmer towing a "captured" Jeff on the back of a water buffalo, distracting Tran and his guards so Alpa and Kevin can infiltrate, and find the prisoners.
-Kirk's insistence on following the script's poor writing causes his story to quickly fall apart.
-Knowing their cover has been blown, the actors begin firing their blanks, fooling the gang members into surrendering.
-Jeff grabs Tran and forces him, at gunpoint, to lead him to the heroin supply, just before their control of the gang falls apart.
+After witnessing Tugg being tortured, they use the film's script to plan a rescue.
+Kirk impersonates a farmer towing a "captured" Jeff on the back of a water buffalo, distracting Tran and his guards so Alpa and Kevin can infiltrate and find the prisoners.
+Kirk's story quickly falls apart after Tran notices inconsistencies.
+Knowing their cover has been blown, the actors fire off their blanks and manage to fool the guards into surrendering.
+Jeff grabs Tran and runs off with him to find the gang's heroin supply as the actors' control over his men falls apart.

 The four actors locate Four Leaf, Underwood, and Tugg, and cross a bridge rigged to explode, to get to Underwood's helicopter.
 Tugg initially remains behind, believing Flaming Dragon to be his "family," but runs back screaming, chased by an angry horde of soldiers.
 Four Leaf destroys the bridge, rescuing Tugg, but as the helicopter takes off, Tran fires an RPG at the helicopter.
-Rick unexpectedly stumbles out of the jungle, and saves them (by throwing a TiVo box into the rocket's path).
+Rick unexpectedly stumbles out of the jungle and saves them by throwing a TiVo box into the RPG's path.
 The crew return to Hollywood, and footage from the hidden cameras is compiled into the feature film Tropic Blunder, which becomes a major critical and commercial success.
 The film wins Tugg his first Academy Award, which Kirk presents to him at the ceremony.